Project structure#

 Differences between a Python package and library#

 Although the terms package and library are often used interchangeably, there is a key difference between them.
-A Python package is a collection of Python modules and subpackages, while a Python library is a collection of Python packages.
-Fig. 6 exposes this.
+As shown in the following image, a Python package is a collection of Python modules and subpackages, while a Python library is a collection of Python packages.

 A Python library is a collection of packages.